| Phil,

 backhaul and notification options optional and increased flexibility in

+the mechanics.
 I agree completely that making backhaul

 notification to all or even some Neighbor BS should be made